openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 Creating this kind of solution requires rigorously building a benchmark/validation dataset to estimate the future models' performances.

-Our idea is to use the existing dataset developed a few years ago, enhance it with new data, and then perform data augmentation using LLMs.
+Our idea is to use the existing dataset developed a few years ago, enhance it with new data, and then perform synthetic data generation using LLMs.

-Not only do we build a benchmark to evaluate future solutions, but we'll also use data augmentation to create the dataset required to train a task-specific machine learning model.

 ### 🧵 Data lineage